This page includes:

 I do prefer using an external charger and swapping out the batteries when they die, but for those who only use one set, the internal charger will be more than adequate.

 For those looking for the most power available in a long lasting setup this is one to take a closer look at.
-Although the DNA version seems to be the most highly sought after, when you take into account the ease of use, firmware upgrades and price, the winner in my opinion is the RX version, hands down.
 You can take a closer look at it here.

 SMOK Alien 220 Watt TC Box Mod